forum SPEAKERS

 Can I please pay for my ticket via bank transfer or a payment plan?

-Our accounts department can arrange an invoice for you with bank transfer details or arrange a payment plan.
+Our accounts department can arrange an invoice for you with bank transfer details.
 Please let us know and we'd be happy to organise.

 06

-Can I contribute to bringing the Forum to life, I'd love to volunteer?
+Can I contribute to bringing the Forum to life, can I volunteer?

 07